evillan0315/text-to-speech/README.md

           "projectRoot": "/path/to/project" // Optional, falls back to server-side configured root }
         ```
-    -   **Response:** A JSON object indicating success or failure, with details of the application process.
+    -   **Response:** A JSON object indicating success or failure, with details of the application process (conforms to `IApplyPlanResult`).
--   `POST /api/plan/:planId/apply-change-by-index`: Applies a specific file change from a given plan to the local filesystem (requires authentication).
+-   `POST /api/plan/:planId/apply-chunk/:changeIndex`: Applies a specific file change from a given plan to the local filesystem (requires authentication).
-    -   **Description:** Executes a single file modification instruction from a plan, identified by its index, against the local project files.
+    -   **Description:** Executes a single file modification instruction from a plan, identified by its index within the plan's `changes` array, against the local project files.
     -   **Request Body (JSON):**
         ```json
         {